JolifantoBambla/webgpu-sky-atmosphere/README.md

 For a `SkyAtmosphereLutRenderer` to produce nice results, the render engine should...

  * ...use some kind of tone-mapping operator
- * ...use either dithering or temporal anti-aliasing to get rid of banding artefacts introduced by the use of compressed low-resolution lookup tables
+ * ...use either dithering or temporal anti-aliasing to get rid of banding artefacts introduced by the use of low-resolution lookup tables
  * ...use a bloom filter to give the sun disk a nicer look
  * ...use temporal anti-aliasing to get rid of the noise introduced by randomizing ray offsets for full-resolution ray marching